 All submissions are initially evaluated by the editors, who decide whether the article is suitable for peer review.
 Submissions considered eligible for peer review are assigned to experts who assess the article for originality, sound methodology, argumentative as well as stylistic clarity, and accuracy of bibliographic information.

-For research papers, the journal operates a double-blind peer review, meaning that authors and reviewers remain anonymous throughout the whole review process.
+For research papers, the journal operates a double-anonymous peer review, meaning that authors and reviewers remain unidentified throughout the whole review process.
 For review articles, interviews, and editorials, an open peer review is applied where the contributions are reviewed by members of the editorial team.
 If the authors are part of the editorial team, they are excluded from the review process.

 Open Access Policy

 This journal provides immediate access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The authors of published articles remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to a Creative Commons license agreement.
 One of the benefits of open-access publishing lies in others being able to reuse material.
 The scientific community, but also society at large profits when people are free to redistribute scholarship and to create derivative works.
 This is why we apply the CC BY 4.0 license, under which others may reuse your work on condition that they cite you.

 G+C is published by the Open Library of Humanities (OLH).
 Unlike many open-access publishers, the OLH does not charge any author fees.
 This does not mean that we do not have costs.
 Instead, our costs are paid by an international library consortium.
 If your institution does not currently support the platform, we request that you ask your librarian to sign up.
 The OLH is extremely cost-effective and is a nonprofit organization.
 However, while we cannot function without financial support and we encourage universities to sign up, institutional commitment is not required to publish with us.